6 tips for running better product demos that move deals forward

 Nearly all sales reps have encountered the following scenario: Someone books in a demo with you, you go through the discovery process, you do the demo, the demo goes GREAT — they’re excited, you’re excited, everything is awesome, and then after the demo: silence.
 Days of silence.
 Weeks of silence.
 Months of silence.
 Your ostensibly enthusiastic prospect has now ghosted you.

 If you did everything right, the end of the demo is the point in time when the prospect is most favorable both to you and your product.
 Not only that, but you also have them captive.
-Unlike an email or LinkedIn message they can glance at and ignore, on a demo you have their full and complete attention.
+Unlike an email or LinkedIn message they can glance at and ignore, during a demo you have their full and complete attention.

 Some people will say no, and that’s alright — they’ll usually suggest alternative next steps.
 Often though, you’ll find that if people are excited about your product, they’ll also be excited to book in a second call and get things rolling.